-Coronavirus: 26 African countries affected, cases rising | Africanews
+Coronavirus: South Africa cancels visas, issues travel ban; shuts borders, schools | Africanews

 COVID-19 LIVE updates, WHO website

+- Visits to correctional services (prisons) are cancelled for the next 30 days.

+He also addressed extensively the impact of the virus on the country’s economy and cautioned against the spread of misinformation which could even worsen the already panicky situation the virus has thrown up.

-Half of Africa infected
+Over half of Africa infected

 Eswatini, Equatorial Guinea, Mauritania, Namibia and Rwanda reported their first cases Saturday.
 All were brought to the continent by travelers from overseas, as with almost all the other cases reported in Africa, according to health authorities.